-PHOTOS BY MICHAEL PIAZZA/ STYLED BY EMMETT KELTY
+PHOTOS: MICHAEL PIAZZA/ STYLING: EMMETT KELTY

 New England is a tough place to live.
 Winter is far too long, and what happened to spring?
 It means we must embrace summer, using every day to its fullest.